dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 products, which should fuel economic growth the world over.
 The economics of renewables and smart-grid products are interdependent, as each establishes a platform that adds value to other.
-After a threshold of infrastructure, there is an added network effect that accelerates demand for both renewables and smart-grid products.
+After a threshold of infrastructure, a network-effect accelerates demand for both renewables and smart-grid products, rapidly increasing consumer adoption rates.

 These mechanisms like those of the Paris Accord augment the global economy with a mechanism for liquidity displacement and therefore augment stability.
-However, these mechanisms for commerce are artificial and dependent on trends in international policy.
+However, these mechanisms for commerce are precariously artificial and highly dependent on trends and specific events in the realm of international policy.

 <a name="circuits-for-liquidity-flux-in-the-global-economy" />